sacha-muratori/ecommerce-gateway-api/README.md

 ### 1. Single Network Call

-Consolidates API requests for Pricing, Track, and Shipments into a single request.
+Consolidates API requests for Customer, Product, Inventory, Order, Shipment into a single request.
 The service forwards each request to its respective API and returns a unified response once all results are available.
-BUT:

 ### 2. Throttling and Batching

 To optimize performance and prevent API overload:

-- Requests are queued per API.
+- Requests are queued per internal API type.
 - A batched request is sent when the queue reaches 5 items.
 - Responses are returned only after all relevant API calls complete.